spatialstatisticsupna/DBSC_RR_article/README.md

 # Data
 COVID-19 mortality data and potential risks factors (covariates) across the 6791 middle super output areas (MSOAs) of England during the period March to June 2020.
-The data is publically available online without any form of restriction or copyright.
+The data are publicly available online without any form of restriction or copyright.

 The [**England_MSOA.Rdata**](https://github.com/spatialstatisticsupna/DBSC_RR_article/blob/master/data/England_MSOA.Rdata) file contains the following objects:
   - **W**: spatial adjacency matrix of the MSOAs of England